SO YOU HAVE SOME QUESTIONS

 A wedding guest, wearing pink sunglasses and a blonde wig, holding a drink, is caught mid laugh in the middle of a dance floor.

 I am available Monday-Thursday from 10am-7pm.
-I've found that this allows me still accommodate after work hour meetings for clients who work 9-5pm, while maintaining a healthy work/life balance.
-Weekends (Friday-Sunday) are reserved for wedding coverage and family time.
+Weekends (Friday-Sunday) are reserved for wedding coverage.
 Smaller sessions like engagements and portraits, can be scheduled Monday-Thursday.

 FAQ: WHAT ARE YOUR STUDIO HOURS?